 In our experience, the Adze Hoody is more than adequate in the weather protection department, but as a trade-off, it struggles with breathability.
 The interior of the jacket is lined with a gridded fleece that lightly insulates and assists in moving moisture away from the skin, but the exterior material does not allow as much heat to escape as some of our more breathable models.
 This can, however, be offset somewhat with ventilation through the hand pockets.
 If these pockets are left open, some of your hot air can escape out the jacket.
 And, of course, when we wore the Adze in very windy and cold settings, we didn't mind that it held in our heat.
 It all depends on how you plan to use your softshell.

 The fleece backer on the Adze kept us warm but didn't breathe very well.
 If you look closely here you can also see where some water has soaked through from the outside after our water test.

-Unfortunately, the Adze Hoody's heavy material was less flexible than many of the other soft and supple shells that were our favorites.
-We could certainly still swing ice tools or push with poles comfortably, but this jacket didn't melt onto the body like the Arc'teryx Gamma MX Hoody or the super stretchy Black Diamond Dawn Patrol.
+Unfortunately, the Adze Hoody's heavy material is less flexible than many of the other soft and supple shells that scored higher in our review.
+We could certainly still swing ice tools or push with poles comfortably, but this jacket doesn't melt onto the body like the Arc'teryx Gamma MX Hoody or the super stretchy Black Diamond Dawn Patrol.
 We just didn't feel that the Adze moved particularly well, finding the fit to be boxy and movement slightly more restricted than many of our other tested models.